Laotian diaspora: Vietnam

-China and Myanmar

-There is a significant community at the border in Yunnan, China and Shan State, Myanmar.

 North America

 United States

 In the 2010 United States census, there were about 200,000 Americans of Laotian descent living the United States, making them the largest overseas Laotian community outside Asia.
 They tend to live in metropolitan areas on the West Coast and Upper Midwest.
-Areas with a significant Laotian population include the San Francisco Bay Area, Greater Sacramento, Minneapolis–Saint Paul, Dallas–Fort Worth metroplex, and the Seattle metropolitan area.
-There is even a small community which settled in the Lane Xang Village of south Louisiana in Iberia Parish.
+Areas with highest Laotian population include the San Francisco Bay Area, Greater Sacramento, Minneapolis–Saint Paul, Dallas–Fort Worth metroplex, and the Seattle metropolitan area.
+There is a community which settled in the Lane Xang Village of south Louisiana in Iberia Parish.

-Laotian Americans tend to be one of the underrepresented Asian American ethnic groups, and are not associated with the model minority image that includes other Asian ethnic groups such as Chinese, Korean, Japanese, and more recently, Vietnamese Americans.
+Laotian Americans are not associated with the model minority image that includes other Asian ethnic groups such as Chinese, Korean, Japanese, and Vietnamese Americans.

 Canada

 As of the 2016 Canada Census, there were about 24,000 Canadians of Laotian descent in the country, with nearly three-quarters of the population living in Ontario and Quebec.

 Refugees consist of more than half of all Laotian Canadians.
-The population tends to be younger on average than the general Canadian population.
 Theravada Buddhist temples serve as the group's community and cultural centers.

-Europe

 France

 The number of ethnic Laotians living in France was estimated to be around 140,000 in 2014.
+The majority of Laotians in France live in Paris and the surrounding Île-de-France region, with smaller communities in Marseille, Lille and Strasbourg.

-France was the first Western country to where Laotian migrants settled due to the colonization of Laos by France in the early 20th century.
-A small number of students and workers of the elite class were the first Lao migrants to France.
-However, Laotian immigration to France only started to become visible after the large influx of refugees after the Vietnam War in 1975.
+France was the first Western country to where Laotian migrants settled due to the colonization of Laos by France in the 20th century.
+A number of students and workers of the elite class were the first Lao migrants to France.
+Laotian immigration to France became more visible after the influx of refugees after the Vietnam War in 1975.
 Unlike their counterpart communities in North America, Germany, and Australia, French Laotians are regarded as a model minority in French politics and society.
-The community on average has a high level of education, is economically successful, and is well integrated into the nation's society due to strong cultural, historical and linguistic knowledge of the host country.

-The majority of Laotians in France live in Paris and the surrounding Île-de-France region, with smaller communities in Marseille, Lille and Strasbourg.

 Oceania

 Australia

 There are about 12,000 people of Laotian descent in Australia.

 Laotian Australians primarily live in the metropolitan areas of Sydney and Melbourne.
-Many ethnic Lao organizations and Theravada Buddhist temples help to serve the community.
+Some ethnic Lao organizations and Theravada Buddhist temples help to serve the community.

 New Zealand

-In 2013, there were about 1,300 ethnic Laotians living in New Zealand, with about half of the population residing in Auckland.

-Most of the population consists of refugees who arrived in the country in the late 1970s and 1980s.
+Most of the population of Laotian New Zealanders consists of refugees who arrived in the country in the 1970s and 1980s.
 Community associations based in Theravada Buddhist temples help to serve the social needs of the population.